 1. How Healthy is Justin Robinson?

-, but questions remains about whether Robinson will be at full strength or anywhere close to that.
+Justin Robinson is back, but questions remains about whether Robinson will be at full strength or anywhere close to that.
 There's no doubt that even Robinson in a small role makes Virginia Tech a better basketball team, but the magnitude of his role due to his current health is likely to make a difference.

 The biggest question is whether Robinson is healthy enough to be able to be dangerous when attacking the rim.
 When Robinson is at his best, he is able to attack the rim at will and do one of three things: make an easy layup, draw a foul, or kick out to an open shooter.